 Inheritance is a mechanism whereby an object can inherit from another object’s definition, thus gaining the parent object’s data and behavior without you having to define them again.

 If a language must have inheritance to be an object-oriented language, then Rust is not.
 There is no way to define a struct that inherits the parent struct’s fields and method implementations.
-However, if you’re used to having inheritance in your programming toolbox, there are other solutions in Rust depending on your reason for reaching for inheritance in the first place.
+However, if you’re used to having inheritance in your programming toolbox, you can use other solutions in Rust depending on your reason for reaching for inheritance in the first place.

-There are two main reasons to choose inheritance.
-The first is for re-use of code: you can implement particular behavior for one type, and inheritance enables you to re-use that implementation for a different type.
-Rust code can be shared using default trait method implementations instead, which we saw in Listing 10-15 when we added a default implementation of the summary method on the Summarizable trait.
-Any type implementing the Summarizable trait would have the summary method available on it without any further code.
-This is similar to a parent class having an implementation of a method, and an inheriting child class then also having the implementation of the method.
-We can also choose to override the default implementation of the summary method when we implement the Summarizable trait, similar to a child class overriding the implementation of a method inherited from a parent class.
+You choose inheritance for two main reasons.
+One is for reuse of code: you can implement particular behavior for one type, and inheritance enables you to reuse that implementation for a different type.
+You can share Rust code using default trait method implementations instead, which you saw in Listing 10-14 when we added a default implementation of the summarize method on the Summary trait.
+Any type implementing the Summary trait would have the summarize method available on it without any further code.
+This is similar to a parent class having an implementation of a method and an inheriting child class also having the implementation of the method.
+We can also override the default implementation of the summarize method when we implement the Summary trait, which is similar to a child class overriding the implementation of a method inherited from a parent class.

-The second reason to use inheritance relates to the type system: to enable a child type to be used in the same places as the parent type.
-This is also called polymorphism, which means that multiple objects can be substituted for each other at runtime if they share certain characteristics.
+The other reason to use inheritance relates to the type system: to enable a child type to be used in the same places as the parent type.
+This is also called polymorphism, which means that you can substitute multiple objects for each other at runtime if they share certain characteristics.

 PROD: START BOX